halimbademjon/stock_analysis/README.md

 # Various stock analysis/data retrieval code snippets

 Experimenting with simple stock market analysis and data retrieval using Python.
-Contains examples on various functions like getting:
+Contains examples on various functions like:

 * Algorithmic data on a particular stock
 * List of tickers on different exchanges
 * Current market sentiment
 * Sentiment analysis on a particular stock
+* Issuing a buy order
 * etc...

 Of all the service available "out there", I found these to be the easiest to use.
 Minimum need for installing dependencies/requirements, or writing code to scrape websites etc...